Can You Afford Not To Use A Coatings Inspector?

 Inspection Techniques

-Coatings Inspectors are trained how to look for discoloration, chipping, or flaking of coatings which may indicate a substrate has corroded beneath the coating.
-Level 2 also goes on to focus on advanced inspection techniques and specialised application methods for both steel and non-steel substrates, including concrete using both nondestructive and destructive techniques.
-Ultrasonic waves, electromagnetic waves, thermography, and lasers can all be used to check whether coatings are performing as intended or that they were applied correctly.
-NDT methods allow inspectors to accurately assess the dry film thickness (DFT) and bonding properties of a coating to ensure proper application.
+Coatings Inspectors are trained how to look for discolouration, chipping or flaking of coatings which may indicate a substrate has corroded beneath the coating.
+Level 2 also goes on to focus on advanced inspection techniques and specialised application for both stell and non-steel substrates, including concrete using both nondestructive and destructive techniques.
+Ultrasonic waves, electromagnetic waves, thermography and lasers can all be used to check whether coatings are performing as intended or that they were applied correctly.
+NDT methods allow inspectors to accurately assess the dry film thickness (DFT) and bonding properties to ensure proper application.

-Use of a Coatings Inspector can not only protect against coating failure which can be catastrophic but can also provide peace of mind to the client/owner by ensuring the coating protecting an asset will have a long life.
+The use of a Coatings Inspector can not only protect against coating failure, which can be catastrophic, but can also provide peace of mind to the client/owner by ensuring the coating protecting an asset will have a long life.